Miss Missouri USA

 The Miss Missouri USA competition is the pageant that selects the representative for the state Missouri in the Miss USA pageant.
 It is directed by Vanbros and Associates, based in Lenexa, Kansas.
 In 1993, Missouri joined the Vanbros group of state pageants for the Miss USA and Teen USA system.

 Missouri has had only one Miss USA, Shandi Finnessey, who placed as 1st runner-up to Jennifer Hawkins of Australia in the Miss Universe 2004 pageant.
-The most recent placement was Mikala McGhee in 2022, placing Top 16.
+The most recent placement was Shae Addison Smith in 2025, placing Top 20.
 Three Miss Missouri USAs have competed at Miss America, including Finnessey.
-Nine former Miss Teen USA delegates have also won the title one as former Miss Illinois Teen USA, equalling Indiana and Virginia for the most crossovers, although both Indiana and Missouri have had titleholders who competed in a different state at Miss Teen USA.
+Ten former Miss Teen USA delegates have also won the title one as former Miss Illinois Teen USA, equalling Indiana and Virginia for the most crossovers, although both Indiana and Missouri have had titleholders who competed in a different state at Miss Teen USA.

-Shae Smith of Bolivar was crowned Miss Missouri USA 2025 on May 11, 2025 at The Mansion Theater in Branson.
-She represented Missouri at Miss USA 2025.
+Madison Beck of Barnhart was crowned Miss Missouri USA 2026 on May 10, 2026 at The Mansion Theater in Branson.
+She will represent Missouri at Miss USA 2026.